Champ-Dog/portfolio/README.md

 Included in the repo for this project should be:
 - 1 `README.md` file (you found it!) describing the project
-- Cameron_Tape_T1A2 directory; containing 3 directories and a clone of this `README.md` file.
+- Cameron_Tape_T1A2 directory; containing 3 directories and the original of this `README.md` file

 ### src directory
 - 1 `index.html` file, the landing page for the website
-- 1 `README.md` file, replicated to meet submission criteria.
-- css directory
+- css directory - detailed below
 - docs directory - detailed below
 - images directory - detailed below
 - pages directory - detailed below